tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Siebel

 Siebel is a customer relationship management (CRM) system that is produced by Oracle.
 The Siebel plug-in is a community supported plug-in.
-Community plug-ins are open source projects that are developed and supported by the IBM
+Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
+Click **Visit Project** at the top of the page to go to the project for further information.

 ---